niamh-d/niamh-d/README.md

 - [The Complete JavaScript Course 2023: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/)
 - [Build Responsive Real-World Websites with HTML and CSS](https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/)

-🎲 I like boardgames and tabletop roleplaying games.
+## Hobbies and languages

-👩‍🎓 I have a PhD. in Linguistics (research area: multilingualism and language policy) 🗣️, M.Phil in Applied Linguistics and a B. in Commerce with Economics 💸 and French 🇫🇷.
+🎲 I like boardgames and tabletop roleplaying games, 📚 books, 🎬 films and 🌳 nice walks in nature.

 🗣️ I love languages and speak Irish Gaelic 🇮🇪, French 🇫🇷, and Estonian 🇪🇪 conversationally.